 Apprentice Heating Engineer – Worcester Renewables Ltd

-The second of the jobs that we have highlighted is from Worcester Renewables Ltd who are looking for an Apprentice Heating Engineer.
-Which is a great opportunity for a hardworking and enthusiastic individual to learn all aspects about renewable heating.
+The second of the jobs that we have highlighted is from Worcester Renewables Ltd, looking for an Apprentice Heating Engineer, an excellent opportunity for a hardworking and enthusiastic individual to learn all aspects of renewable heating.

 You will experience all aspects of renewable heating and energy and be part of a dynamically growing team.
-Ideally you will already have NVQ Level 2 and hold a driving licence before applying for the and will be rewarded with a salary of between £21,513.00 to £48,400.00 per year with benefits.
+Ideally, you will already have NVQ Level 2 and hold a driving licence before applying for the role that has a salary of between £21,513.00 to £48,400.00 per year with benefits.

 Engineering Maintenance Apprenticeship – EDF Energy

 The next couple of roles are from EDF Energy being their Engineering Maintenance Apprenticeship schemes which will require you to have;

 Five GCSEs at Grade C or above (or Grade 4 and above in the new GCSE grading structure), National 5 or equivalent, including maths, English and two science or technical subjects

 You’ll also need a talent for practical subjects.

 Desire to learn and develop your skills

 The Engineering Maintenance Apprenticeship Scheme is a four-year programme that focuses on skills required to maintain their power stations.
 As well as the technical side, they’ll help you develop the attitudes and behaviours essential to EDF power stations' safe operation.
 Upon completion, you’ll be awarded a Maintenance and Operations Engineering Technician Apprenticeship Certificate, and you’ll also have attained a BTEC Level 3, with the potential for further education such as an HNC.